 It would help if you didn’t have a phobia for maths – it isn’t a monster that goes around devouring people.
 If the thought of the future keeps popping up in your mind, you’ll feel fearful and uncertain because admittedly, mathematics can play a massive part in shaping your future and the decisions you make.
 When you have these thoughts, it looks like they are triggered by self-doubt or low teaching quality that will make you understand the subject.

-It is essential that you keep a positive approach to things and tackling the subject from an entirely different strategy might be the turning point you need.
+It is essential that you overcome your mental blockages and keep a positive approach to things.
+Tackling the subject from an entirely different strategy might be the turning point you need.

 Experimental Approaches Aid Brain Development